gnugat-legacy/tempo-simple/README.md

     curl -sS https://raw.github.com/gnugat/tempo-simple/master/bin/installer.sh | sh

+Then create an alias: `alias ts='php app/console --env=prod'`

 Learn more about the steps followed by the script by reading its [documentation](doc/02-installation.md).

+## Usage

+You finished a session?
+Punch a new time card:

+    ts punch '#4423 - Task with helpful title' '11:00'

+You need to generate reports?
+Go for it:

+    ts daily
+    ts weekly
+    ts billable

+And if you're lost in the shell, simply ask for help:

+    ts

+Find out how to use it with the [usage guide](doc/03-usage.md).

 ## Further documentation